MARRIAGE VISITOR VISA

 Applications for Spouse or Civil Partner visas

-The Spouse or Civil Partner visa category is for partners of British citizens or persons with indefinite leave to remain in the UK, who wish to join, or stay with their husband, wife or civil partner in the UK.
+The Spouse visa and Civil Partner visa categories are for partners of British citizens or persons with indefinite leave to remain in the UK, who wish to join, or stay with their husband, wife or civil partner in the UK.
 You can also apply if your partner is outside the UK, but intending to return to the UK with you.

 Fresh applications and Judicial reviews following Visit Visa refusals